 All that said, Boston’s mystique derives in large part from its distinction as the only marathon in the country with strict age- and gender-adjusted qualifying standards.
 Established by the Boston Athletic Association (B.A.A.), these standards earn Boston Marathon runners their reputation as the best of the best.
 And along with its storied history, they rocket Boston to the top of every serious marathoner’s wish list.

 Straightforward though these standards may seem, however, there’s a catch.
-For each of the past six years, the number of qualified applicants has exceeded the number of available slots, such that simply beating the minimum qualifying standard for one’s age group and gender hasn’t been enough to guarantee a spot in the field of ~30,000.
+For each of the past seven years, the number of qualified applicants has exceeded the number of available slots, such that simply beating the minimum qualifying standard for one’s age group and gender hasn’t been enough to guarantee a spot in the field of ~30,000.
 Rather, runners who beat their qualifying standard by a larger margin have enjoyed a greater likelihood of having their applications accepted.
 In other words the faster the runner, the better their chances (no surprise there!).

 With this in mind and with application numbers increasing year over year, the B.A.A. tightened its qualifying standards by five minutes across all age groups starting with the 2020 Boston Marathon (see above).
-While this move clearly raises the BQ bar, it also promises to raise dramatically the percentage of applications accepted and instill a greater sense of confidence in runners who beat their minimum qualifying standard.
-That said, if the number of qualified applicants continues to exceed the number of available slots, with 3,161 of 27,288 qualified registrants missing the cut (which in this case was one minute, 39 seconds faster than the minimum qualifying standard).
+Although this move raised the bar for BQ hopefuls, the number of qualified applicants for the 2020 race again exceeded the number of available slots, with 3,161 of 27,288 qualified registrants missing the cut (which in this case was one minute, 39 seconds faster than the minimum qualifying standard).
 Clearly, Boston’s popularity and allure show no signs of waning.

 Top races to run a Boston Marathon Qualifying time